 Evergreen retainers simplify the process of getting paid on time.
 Here’s how it works: Your client provides an original retainer held in trust against which legal services are billed—and when their trust account hits a predetermined minimum balance, they replenish the funds.

-Before you start, it’s important to set up a system.
-Create clear guidelines for when to offer payment plans, draft an agreement template to determine how payments will be collected, what methods of payment will be accepted, and what happens when a payment is late.
+Before you start, create clear guidelines for when to offer payment plans, draft an agreement template to determine how payments will be collected, what methods of payment will be accepted, and what happens when a payment is late.

 Reasonable fees and price transparency

-In order to keep your law firm billing process on track, you’ve got to keep a close eye on outstanding balances, payments, and revenues.
-Here are a few billing reports you can use to monitor the financial status of your law firm and keep your billing process running smoothly:
+To keep your billing process on track, you’ve got to keep a close eye on outstanding balances, payments, and revenues.
+Here are a few reports you can use to monitor your law firm’s financial process and keep your billing process running smoothly:

 Accounts receivable report